Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 * "Build in progress"
 * "Build succeeded"

-## Status policy

-Using status alone, details from an external service can be provided to users within the PR experience.
-Sometimes, sharing information about a PR is all that is necessary, but in other cases PRs should be blocked from merging until requirements are met.
-Like the in-box policies, the **Status policy** provides a way for external services to block PR completion until requirements are met.

-Status policies are configured just like other [branch policies](../branch-policies.md).
-When adding a new status policy, the **name** of the status policy must be entered.
-This requires that a status of `succeeded` with the `context.name` matching the selected name must be present to complete PRs.
-An **Authorized account** can also be selected to require that a specific account has the authority to post status that will approve the policy.

-## Custom actions

-In addition to predefined service hook events that can trigger the service to update PR status, it is possible to extend the status menu by using [VSTS extensions](../../extend/index.md) to give the trigger actions to the end user.
-For example, if status that corresponds to a test run can be restarted by the end user, it is possible to have a **Restart** menu item to the status menu that would trigger tests to run.

-## Additional concepts

 ### Iteration status

 When the source branch in a PR changes, a new "iteration" is created to track the latest changes.